What is TUXEDO Tomte? - TUXEDO Computers

 With TUXEDO Tomte you can control exactly how the solutions are installed.
 When they are no longer needed, Tomte removes them automatically.
 Users do not have to do anything - just wait and enjoy a functioning device.

-The most important commands for TUXEDO Tomte at a glance
+Important commands for TUXEDO Tomte

 Output of tuxedo-tomte can be called as follows:

-description MODULE - Shows the module description
+(out) description MODULE Shows the module description

-configure MODULE ...|all - Configure an unconfigured module
+(out) configure MODULE ...|all Configure an unconfigured module

-reconfigure MODULE...|all - Reconfigure a configured module
+(out) reconfigure MODULE...|all Reconfigure a configured module

-help - Prints this message
+(out) help Prints this message

 For example, per: